daedaleanai/reqtraq/README.md

 ```

 All document paths are specified with respect to the root of the repository they belong to.
 It is possible
-to separate code and requirements accross multiple repositories with reqtraq by specifying parent
+to separate code and requirements across multiple repositories with reqtraq by specifying parent
 and children repositories in its configuration file.

 There must always be a top level repository that contains a configuration file with no parents.